"Peedie" means little in Orkney dialect. Compared to Orkney's better-known sites, our peedie adventures have an intimate and undiscovered feeling.

 These lesser-known places can help you get to know the real Orkney.
 Yes, they take a bit more effort to find.
 But there are advantages.

-The best way to experience the Orkney Islands is at a leisurely pace, with a margin of time left around the edges for savoring discoveries.
+The best way to experience the Orkney Islands is at a slow, leisurely pace with a margin of time left around the edges for savoring discoveries.

 There are so many rich nooks and crannies to explore.
 I think that's why so many people return to Orkney again and again - you just don't want to rush through the wonder.

-If your travel style is reflective rather than box-ticking, the peedie adventures you'll find below might be just the thing.
+If your travel style is reflective rather than box-ticking, the peedie adventures you'll find below are just the off-the-path Orkney experience for you.

 Have a great adventure!